Talks & Events

 Cornerhouse, Manchester

-Programmed to coincide with The Conquest of Imperfection, the first major UK exhibition of Japanese media artist Masaki Fujihata’s acclaimed interactive work.
-This talk by Keith Whittle explores Japanese moving image and media art and the embrace and manipulation of technology across varying generations of Japanese artists.
+Programmed alongside The Conquest of Imperfection, the first major UK exhibition of Japanese media artist Masaki Fujihata, Keith Whittle’s talk explored Japanese moving image and media art, focusing on how generations of artists have embraced and manipulated technology.

 Lilanne Lijn, Ruins of Kasch